 Chubu-Kanto – Japan Dec 2023 – Toggle Hotel Suidobashi

-We stayed at the Toggle Hotel Suidobashi over the 8D7N we spent in Tokyo this trip.
-It was tough trying to find a property that could hold the four of us: either a family room, or a property that guaranteed adjacent rooms if not interconneced rooms.
-The kids are getting older now, so it’d likely be another year or two at most where they shared their own room and need not be near us.
+We stayed at the Toggle Hotel Suidobashi over the 8D7N we spent in Tokyo on this trip.
+It was tough trying to find a property that could hold the four of us: either a family room, or a property that guaranteed adjacent rooms if not interconnected rooms.
+The kids are getting older now, so it’d likely be another year or two at most where they share their own room and need not be near us.
 That would certainly make it much easier to find suitable properties to stay at when we’re on vacation!

-In this sense, the Toggle Hotel Suidobashi fitted our needs perfectly: it offers interconnected rooms, is fairly new, is within 3 minutes walk from the west exit of Suidobashi Station, a station that is a manageable 20 minutes ride away from Shinjuku Station, and the Chūō-Sōbu train line also directly connects to a few places in our itinerary.
-Of amenities, Tokyo Dome City is just another 6 minutes walk away, and there are plenty of small eateries and restaurants clustered around Suidobashi Station too.
-There are two Starbucks outlets located at Tokyo Dome City, and a McDonald’s, two cafes (Excelsior Cafe and Caffe Veloce) are all located within 5 minutes walk.
-Aside from the about half-dozen 7-11, Lawsons, and Family Mart outlets all within 5 minutes walk, there is a also a pharmacy located just opposite Suidobashi Station: the latter proved valuable as I needed large plasters for my Achilles heels as I got blisters early on from the amount of walking we’ve done.
+In this sense, the Toggle Hotel Suidobashi fitted our needs perfectly: it offers interconnected rooms, is fairly new, is within a 3-minute walk from the west exit of Suidobashi Station, and the station itself is a manageable 20-minute ride away from Shinjuku Station.
+The Chūō-Sōbu train line also directly connects to a few places in our itinerary.
+In terms of amenities, Tokyo Dome City is just another 6-minute walk away, and there are plenty of small eateries and restaurants clustered around Suidobashi Station too.
+There are two Starbucks outlets located at Tokyo Dome City, and a McDonald’s, plus two cafes (Excelsior Cafe and Caffé Veloce) all within a 5-minute walk.
+Aside from the half-dozen 7-11, Lawson, and FamilyMart outlets within the same distance, there is also a pharmacy located just opposite Suidobashi Station.
+The latter proved valuable as I needed large plasters for my Achilles heels after I got blisters early on from the amount of walking we’d been doing.

-Our comments after our 7 night stay!
+Our comments after our 7-night stay!

-The shower stall and toilet are in separate rooms, and this bathroom area is separated further from the bedroom by a sliding partition.
+The shower stall and toilet are in separate rooms, and this bathroom area is further separated from the bedroom by a sliding partition.

 View of the main road from level 9 where the reception is.